jsom1/jsom1.github.io/_summaries/assembly.md

 6. Base-pointer addressing mode: similar to indirect addressing, but we also include a number called the *offset* to add to the register's value before using it for lookup.
 This mode will be widely used in the book.

 # Your First Programs

+Where do we write the program ?
+{:style="color:DarkRed; font-size: 170%;"}
+We can write the program in an editor, like nano for example.

+What is the structure of an assembly program ?
+{:style="color:DarkRed; font-size: 170%;"}
+An assembly program can be divided into 3 sections :

+- The data section: declared with **section.data** and is used for declaring initialized data or constants that will not change at runtime (file names, buffer size, constants, ...).

+- The bss section: declared with **section.bss** and is used for declaring variables that are not explicitly initialized to any value.

+- The text section: declared with **section.text** must begin with the declaration **global_start** and it's where the actual code is written.

+Before the data section, it is a good practice to explain what the program does.
+A comment in assembly must start with a semicolon (;).

 # All about functions